PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/communication-templates/2026.2/reviewers-bidding.md

 something is too far outside your expertise, this is your chance to indicate it.

-The deadline for preferences is **Monday, Sep 15, 2025**, after this we will be assigning reviews.
+The deadline for preferences is **Monday, Dec 15, 2025**, after this we will be assigning reviews.

 Please don't hesitate to contact us with any questions or concerns at any stage of this process!

 --
-Miti and Yohan
+Miti Mazmudar and Yohan Beugin
 PoPETs 2026 Artifact Evaluation Chairs artifact26@petsymposium.org